zooplus/android-frameit/README.md

 The most famous framing solution is integrated into [fastlane](https://docs.fastlane.tools/actions/frameit/).
 It works well for iOS but unfortunately not for Android.
-Even though there is enough demand for an [Android](https://github.com/fastlane/fastlane/issues/14968) [implementation](https://github.com/fastlane/fastlane/issues/14796), at the time of creating this project it did not exists yet.
+Even though there is enough demand for an [Android](https://github.com/fastlane/fastlane/issues/14968) [implementation](https://github.com/fastlane/fastlane/issues/14796), at the time of creating this project it did not exist yet.

 ## Installation
 You should have Python with [Pillow](https://pillow.readthedocs.io/en/stable/) installed,